 A sudden chill ran down Taryn’s spine, it was something in his words that made her feel extremely uneasy.
-Before she could say anything in return the man then took Rachael’s hand and placed a small purple pouch in her hands, with a slight frown Rachael opened it to see a gold ring with a pink stone in the middle.
+Before she could say anything in return the man then took Rachael’s hand and placed a small purple pouch in her palm, with a slight frown Rachael opened it to see a gold ring with a pink stone in the middle.

 “Then that one is yours, topaz is also the stone of November, so this works well for you and if your anything like your friend here your aura will change also, best to have something like this to keep you safe also.”

 Even she seemed completely baffled by the man’s actions.
 “But why is it pink?”

 “I saw the bags of that store which sells everything pink; it doesn’t take a genius to know that’s probably your favorite color.”

 After a word of thanks to the old man the two left the store both feeling humbled by this man’s generosity and deeply confused.
 Why would a man they never met give them something like that so easily?

 “So…” Rachael spoke breaking the sudden silence between them.
 “That just happened.”

 “The way that man was talking about auras and stuff, do you think… I don’t know.
 He might have something that’s kind of like you?
 Or something like it?”

 “Maybe, but I’m no expert.
 I was told once that there are many people out there with different abilities that we can’t fully understand.” she changed the subject.
 “Hey while you went to get it sized correctly, did he say anything about a name for the ring?”